• Skip to primary navigation

 Easy Blanket Stitches

-These afghan stitches are perfect for beginner crocheters working on a first blanket.
-They're easy to grasp but produce a satisfying texture and look.
+These afghan stitches are perfect for beginner crocheters learning how to crochet their first blanket.
+They’re easy to grasp but produce a satisfying texture and look.
 You can also use them in smaller projects, like baby blankets or granny squares, before you start a bigger project.

 Corner to Corner Crochet